Fluency and Comprehension Boot Camp!

 Independent working time(10 minutes)

-- Hand out and have your students complete the Pump You Up!
-Fluency Reading activity in pairs.
+- Hand out and have your students complete the Reading for Fluency: The Jungle Book activity in pairs.

 - Time for readings may be adjusted for shorter or longer reading times.
 Students may read for 15 seconds and multiply their wpm score by 4, or read for 60 seconds and note the exact amount for the wpm score.